-Calculated From 2013 Hunger Atlas Data
+Calculated From 2016 Hunger Atlas Data

 We use the individual county rankings for SNAP participation, NSLP participation, WIC participation, and pounds of food distributed per capita below 100% poverty level to establish a composite rank score.
 As with the overall need ranks, rather than use a simple average of the four variable ranks, we assigned a weight to each rank in constructing the composite rank score.
+SNAP participation is weighted the most because it affects the largest population group; food bank distributions are given the lowest weight in our formula because emergency food distribution sources are dependent on a variety of input sources other than food banks.